-Our Monte Carlo exercises clearly indicate that one can substantially reduce size distortions in finite samples by using the theoretical expressions for the aforementioned weighting matrix evaluated at the MLEs rather than the OPS version of the IM test statistic put forward by Chesher (1983) and Lancaster (1984), and that a parametric bootstrap procedure practically eliminates them.
+Our Monte Carlo exercises clearly indicate that one can substantially reduce size distortions in finite samples by using the theoretical expressions for the aforementioned weighting matrix that we have developed evaluated at the MLEs rather than the OPS version of the IM test statistic put forward by Chesher (1983) and Lancaster (1984), and that a parametric bootstrap procedure practically eliminates them.
 Our results also confirm the non-trivial power of the IM tests against many empirically plausible alternatives.

-Nevertheless, the IM test is not consistent because it will show trivial power against admittedly contrived alternatives with the right number of components in which the distribution of some of the components is not Gaussian but the expected value of all their third- and fourthorder Hermite polynomials are 0.
+Nevertheless, like any moment test based on a finite number of influence functions, the IM test is not consistent.
+As White (1982) indicated, it will have trivial power against misspecifications that do not affect the validity in large samples of standard errors computed from either the OPS or the average Hessian matrix.
+We conjecture that this low power is likely to be relevant in admittedly contrived alternatives with the right number of components in which the distribution of some of the mixture components is not Gaussian but the expected value of all their third-and fourth-order Hermite polynomials are 0.

-Finally, we employ the IM test to confirm that a Gaussian mixture with three components provides a very good fit for the cross-sectional distributions of per capita income in the Penn World Tables between 1960 and 2000, as argued by Pittau et al. (2010).
+Finally, we employ the IM test to assess the adequacy of finite Gaussian mixtures to capture the univariate distribution of per capita income across countries and its joint distribution with per capita CO2 emissions.
+In this respect, we confirm that a Gaussian mixture with three components provides a very good fit for the cross-sectional distributions of per capita income in the Penn World Tables between 1960 and 2000, as argued by Pittau et al. (2010).
+Our results also suggest that the two-component mixtures of bivariate normals considered Battisti, Delgado and Parmeter (2015) provide a good fit to the joint distribution of income and emissions except for a couple of years in which a mixture of elliptical distributions would have been more appropriate.

-From a theoretical point of view, it would interesting to extend the Barlett identities tests proposed by Chesher, Dhaene, Gouriéroux and Scaillet (1999) to incomplete data situations.
+From a theoretical point of view, it would interesting to extend the Bartlett identities tests proposed by Chesher, Dhaene, Gouriéroux and Scaillet (1999) to incomplete data situations.
 In the context of finite Gaussian mixtures, in particular, we would expect the influence functions to coincide with the fifth- and higher-order multivariate Hermite polynomials of the observations standardised with respect to the vector of means and covariance matrix of each of the underlying components multiplied by the posterior probability of those components.